-Supportive Services for Veteran Families--- Veterans must be homeless or at risk of homelessness and proof must be provided.
+Supportive Services for Veteran Families (SSVF) --- Veterans must be homeless or at risk of homelessness and proof must be provided.
 Veterans must have an income of 50% of the Area Median Income or less.
 Veteran must have a DD214 and meet a point system set up within the program as well as other criteria to be eligible.
 Case management and possible short term rental assistance may be available for those who qualify.
 A housing plan is developed with the case manager to assist the participant in meeting their goals.
 Case managers will work with the veteran to connect them to needed mainstream resources.
 The goal of the program is for participants to become self-sufficient after SSVF assistance.

-$1 Energy Hardship Program---Clients must be behind in payments to certain utility companies and they must access the Low Income Home Energy Assistance Program (LiHEAP) at the Department of Public Welfare, if it is open at the time.
-Clients must have paid at least $150.00 themselves toward their arrearage before assistance can be determined.
+$1 Energy Hardship Program---Participants must be behind in payments to certain utility companies and they must access the Low Income Home Energy Assistance Program (LIHEAP) at the Department of Public Welfare, if it is open at the time.
+Participants must have paid at least $150.00 themselves toward their arrearage before assistance can be determined.
 All utility companies have their own set of rules and criteria to meet in order to be eligible, so people seeking assistance should call the office for more information on programs such as Columbia Gas, Central Electric and PA American Water.
 After contacting our office please gather up all the required documentation and call back to schedule an appointment, all required documentation must be present at the time of the appointment.